 1. Solo Travelers – As a solo traveler myself, I know what it feels like to be alone in a foreign country.
-Although generally solo travelers enjoy being on their own (that’s why they travel solo), sometimes it’s nice to have someone to talk to and show you around, and help you take pictures of yourself.
+Although generally solo travelers enjoy being on their own (that’s why they travel solo!), sometimes it’s nice to have someone to talk to and show you around, and help you take photos of yourself.

 2. Introverts – I’m also an introvert myself.
 I know that joining a big tour group can be intimidating.
 Although I can talk a lot when I’m doing the tour, I can also respect your need for some peace and quiet.
 There’s absolutely no pressure to keep the conversation going all the time.